stolostron/search-aggregator/README.md

     **Response:**
     - Timestamp of last update.
     - Total number of resources in the cluster.
-    - Total number of intra edges in the cluster
+    - Total number of intra edges in the cluster.
     - MaxQueueTime - used to tell collectors how often to send updates.

 3. POST https://localhost:3010/aggregator/clusters/[clustername]/sync